cspr-rad/kairos-spec/src/spec.typ

 Notes:
 - Anytime the L2 server posts something to its database, this information is sent to the backup servers.
-- The web UI can create a web hook to be notified by a casper-node when the smart contract is updated through the Transfer endpoint, i.e. when the L2 transaction it posted might be included.
-At that point it can contact the L2 to verify the transaction's success.

 == Smart contract